ThePotatoGuy/startselect/README.txt

 1:  Install MingW64 I recommended using MSYS2 to setup the build environment.
     (http://www.msys2.org)
-2:  Install SDL2.
-This can be done through MSYS2
+2:  Install winpthreads and SDL2.
+This can be done through MSYS2.
 3:  Add "SDL2_gfx/include" to your include path and "SDL2_gfx/lib" to your
     library path.
 You MUST use this version as the current official version has a rendering bug.
 4:  Ensure SDL2.dll and SDL2_gfx.dll are in the build directory.
 5:  Run make

+ADDITIONAL:
+All the STATS files (*.sss) that were saved are included in folder "stats/".
+This is so you can view image results without having to have a controller plugged in.